 This is a picture of our temple room in India.

 Instead of rangolis, we paint a rectangular design on our door entrance with red powder and then decorate it with wet grounded rice paste; this is considered very traditional/auspicious and is really a must in our culture.
 Though nowadays, people have started either using paint or even buy decorated stickers and paste them (it saves you big on time).
 People, who use paint to decorate, start as early as 15 days to decorate the whole house.
 Small images of Goddess Lakshmis feet is also printed in the house, we believe Goddess actually visits the houses on the auspicious day of Diwali to bless the premises.

 Images of Goddess footprints painted with red/white paint.

 This is how the door frames are painted with rice flour and red powder.
 Pic courtesy: Google Images

 This is called Singal, a sweet dish prepared in Nainital especially for Diwali.

 Indians around the world celebrate Diwali with pomp and show and with full enthusiasm.
-Every state in India has their own traditions, rituals, and preparations for Diwali.
-But it’s all about getting together as a family and friends and enjoying the festivities to the most.
+Every state in India has its own traditions, rituals, and preparations for Diwali.
+But its all about getting together as a family and friends and enjoying the festivities the most.